PhillipUg/github-scraper/README.md

 ## Installation

 To use this scraper this is what you need to:
-* have ruby installed in your computer
+* Have ruby installed in your computer
-* [download](https://github.com/PhillipUg/github-scraper/archive/master.zip) or clone this repo:
+* [Download](https://github.com/PhillipUg/github-scraper/archive/master.zip) or clone this repo:
   - Clone with SSH:
   ```
     git@github.com:PhillipUg/github-scraper.git